Creative Automation / Foundation

 01

 Start with this video's job: This video walks through OpenSpec, a 55,000-star open source spec-driven development skill that turns a product requirements document into living, per-feature specs and delta changes inside your codebase, demonstrated on a real startup project using the Pi agent with Minimax's M3 model instead of a toy to-do app.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:30, where the video says: “using their M3 latest model, more on that later.
 Anyway, you need a plan and this is exactly what OpenSpec does.
 You see, planning, making sure things are properly set for execution, is where the real worth of...”

 02